-Three years ago I met Alex Rawlins, an enigmatic guitar playing platoon commander from the 1st Battalion of the Grenadier Guards off to fight in Afghanistan.
-Inspired I pitch the idea to the BBC of telling the story of the conflict using videos shot by soldiers themselves.
-It was turned down but it was too good an opportunity to miss, so I bought Alex a camera, taught him to use it and off he went.
-I wanted the platoon to tell their own story but to help them I sellotaped a mass of tiny post-it-notes all over the camera to prompt who ever was holding it to ask good questions and then for the next few months I sent them a number of encouraging and pestering emails ("quit using the night vision in the daytime", "stop tromboning the zoom"...."tell me what an earth you are doing...").
-It paid off as every week they sent me a new tape and now after two years of toing and froing with the BBC and MOD I am pleased to say the footage makes up the majority of the second documentary in the award winning BBC series 'Our War' - The Invisible Enemy’.
+Inspired I pitch the idea to the BBC who turned it down.
+But it was too good an opportunity to miss, so I bought them a video camera on eBay and sellotaped a mass of tiny post-it-notes all over the camera to prompt whoever was holding it to ask good questions, and then for the next few months I sent them a number of encouraging and pestering emails ("quit using the night vision in the daytime", "stop tromboning the zoom"...."tell me what an earth you are doing...").
+It paid off as every week they sent me a new tape.

 Sam Farmar: Development Producer / Remote Director